Vizzuality/vizzuality/content/projects/global-forest-watch.md

     text_right:
         title: ...the other on our screens.
         description: At Vizzuality, we like to work at the edge of APIs and push the boundaries of visualisation technology.
-We integrated a host of different front end techniques together to create a fast, beautiful and easy-to-use map tool.
+We integrated a host of different front end techniques to create a fast, beautiful and easy-to-use map tool.
         image: GFW-high2.jpg

     blocks: